The process of company formation in Romania

 There is no stamp duty or capital duty and no transfer tax.

-Our lawyers in Romania can provide complete details on the taxes that apply to companies and also to individuals, should you be interested in this additional information.
+Our lawyers are experts in company formation in Romania and can provide complete details on the taxes that apply to companies and also to individuals, should you be interested in this additional information.

 Question: What are the accounting and reporting requirements for companies in Romania?